 I once read somewhere that if not prepared properly, rhubarb can be poisonous.
 So I stayed clear of rhubarb for all of eternity, never giving it the benefit of doubt it deserved – a Google search.
 When we were returning from mandarin picking last weekend, we stopped at a roadside shack outside a farm with the standard money box and vegetables on display.
 I just couldn’t resist the big bunch of fresh rhubarb with the dirt still sticking to the stalks.
 Then we came home and I googled my fears to rest.

-1 cup caster sugar
+- 1 cup (220 g) raw sugar

-1 tablespoon vanilla paste/extract
+- 1 tablespoon vanilla paste/extract

-In a heavy bottomed saucepan, combine rhubarb, sugar, vanilla and water on low heat.
+- In a heavy bottomed saucepan, combine rhubarb, sugar, vanilla and lemon juice on low heat.
 Cook for 2-4 minutes until sugar has dissolved.